 - Respect the dress code.
 Many countries have strict religious beliefs, so wise up first, before you head into a temple.
 Ask before taking photos and don’t arrive tanked-up, upsetting the locals and demanding bacon and eggs.
 Travel is about expanding your horizons.

 - Ask what the tipping culture is.
 In some places they don’t like tipping.
 In others, it is the main source of income.
 Learn a few words of the local language, so you can ask, if unsure.

 - Be a flight volunteer.
-This is a scheme run by Soi Dogs (Thailand, a country with few adoptive homes and a dog meat trade) to use the free baggage allowance of travellers, to fund dogs being sent to new loving homes.
+Soi Dogs (Thailand, a country with few adoptive homes and a dog meat trade) uses free baggage allowance of travellers, to fund dogs sent to loving homes.

-Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
-Broad, wholesome, charitable views of men and things cannot be acquired, by vegetating in one little corner of the earth all one’s lifetime.
+Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many people need it sorely on these accounts.
+Broad, wholesome views of men and things cannot be acquired, by vegetating in one little corner of the earth all one’s lifetime.
 Mark Twain